-'Covid Class' graduates from Lely High School
+'COVID Class' graduates from Lely High School

 “You can do amazing things, and kind of where you are right now doesn’t determine where you will be on later,” Ramos said.

 The atmosphere was very emotional, but the tears came from a place of happiness rather than sadness.
-Which is exactly what kind of tears should be shed at high school graduation.
+Which is precisely what kind of tears should be shed at high school graduation.